MitchTODO/SimpleJson/README.md

 One really nice thing about json it is really easy to understand.
 Below is a code snippet from the full json file.

 Its best to build a Json schema in a way that can be easy expanded and updated without effecting the way its parsed.
 With the example below a list is used  (`categories`)  for felixablity with amount of menu objects that can be added or removed.
 Also by using optional values `null` allows for some felixability but will need to be handled when parsed.
-Integerty checking is not really nesscary with json files.
-But because my json file is on github I want to check for accidentally changes.
-A [MD5 hash](https://en.wikipedia.org/wiki/MD5) of the file is a good solid solution.
+When it comes to best pratice having a integerty checking incorprated is crucial.
+Therefore I use a [MD5 hash](https://en.wikipedia.org/wiki/MD5) of the file to check for unwanted or accidentally changes.
 As hashing is out of the scope of this readme [here](https://stackoverflow.com/questions/30610545/checking-json-file-integrity) you can find more info on integerty checking.
 How to parsing json is common between languages but matching data structures and syntexs can be a little tricky.
-[Here](https://quicktype.io/) is a great online tool that matches json to code structures.
+[Here](https://quicktype.io/) is a great online tool that matches json to different code structures.

     categories :    List of menu objects